adform/adform-android-sdk/README.md

 	<com.adform.sdk.view.CoreAdView
 			master_id="111111"
+			publisher_id="222222"
 			android:layout_width="wrap_content"
 			android:layout_height="wrap_content" />

-* Note that, when initializing a view master tag is set by providing it to the view parameters.
-Also this can be set by providing custom parameters in the programming code.
+* Note that, when initializing a view, `master_id` and `publisher_id`can be provided by setting through view parameters.
+Also this can be set by setting  parameters in the programming code like in snippet below.

+        mAdView.setMasterId(111111);
+        mAdView.setPublisherId(222222);

 * Gravity can be changed by inserting the adView into the container and changing its position.

 When initializing SDK in Fragment/Activity, a **destruction event should be provided** for the view.
 This can be done by doing these steps: